-Background: Micronuclei are formed during metaphase/anaphase transition of mitosis and represent broken fragments of daughter chromosomes outside the nucleus.
+Background and Service Details:: Micronuclei are formed during metaphase/anaphase transition of mitosis and represent broken fragments of daughter chromosomes outside the nucleus.
 Micronucleus test is an important step in toxicology screening for new drug candidates.
 Analysis of micronuclei formation can be used as a tool for chromosomal DNA damage detection as it is a key marker of genotoxicity of a compound.
 Using combination of metabolic systems, 9000g supernatant fraction of rat liver homogenate (S9 fraction) and micronucleus genotoxicity test, allows identifying genotoxic agents which are biologically inactive unless they are metabolized.

 The in vitro micronucleus assay is conducted in CHO-K1 cells treated with test articles.
 Compounds with known mutagenic activity are used as positive controls in the assay: 4‑nitroquinoline-N-oxide – clastogen, active without metabolic activation; cyclophosphamide – clastogen which requires metabolic activation; colchicine – compound with aneugenic activity.
 Dimethyl sulfoxide (DMSO) is used as a vehicle control in micronucleus assay both with and without metabolic activation.
 Cytochalasin B inhibits actin polymerization and blocks cytokinesis which results in formation of binucleated cells.
 This allows detection and analysis of micronuclei only in those cells that have completed mitosis.